rmorshea/labox/docs/src/concepts/models.md

 )
 ```

-### Dataclass Model
+### Dataclasses

-The [`DataclassModel`][lakery.stdlib.dataclasses.DataclassModel] model can be used to save standard
+The [`DataclassModel`][lakery.extra.dataclasses.DataclassModel] model can be used to save standard
 Python dataclasses.
-For example, you might have a dataclass that holds the results of
+For example, you might have a dataclass that holds the results of a scientific
-a scientific experiment:
+experiment:

 ```python
 from dataclasses import dataclass